 CLOSED SHOP - An agreement between an employer and a union that, as a condition of employment, all employees must belong to the union before being hired.
 The employer agrees to retain only those employees who belong to a union.
-Closed shop agreements were declared illegal by the Taft-Hartley Act.
+The term “closed shop” is at times confused with a “union shop”.
+However, closed shop agreements were declared illegal by the Taft-Hartley Act in 1947.

 COALITION BARGAINING - When one or both parties engaged in collective bargaining represents a group of entities, e.g. a group of labor unions forms a coalition to negotiate a single agreement.

-COLA - A cost of living adjustment.
-However, this term is often used to describe wage increases that are granted across-the-board to all employees, without regard to any statistic such as the Consumer Price Index (CPI).
+COLA - A cost of living adjustment or escalator clause tied to inflation rates.
+However, this term is often incorrectly used to describe wage increases that are granted across-the-board to all employees, without regard to any statistic such as the Consumer Price Index (CPI).

 COLLECTIVE BARGAINING AGREEMENT (CBA) - A written agreement or contract that is the result of negotiations between an employer and a union.
 It sets out the conditions of employment (wages, hours, benefits, etc.) and ways to settle disputes arising during the term of the contract.
 Collective bargaining agreements usually run for a definite period--one, two or three years.
-Synonymous with Memorandum of Understanding or MOU.
+At times, the term is used synonymously with Memorandum of Understanding or MOU.